tobua/indicate/theme/README.md

 ## TypeScript

-To avoid issues create and verify your custom themes using the provided types.
+Avoid issues by creating and verifying your custom themes with type checking.

 ```ts
 import { Theme, Direction, Options, CSSProperties } from 'indicate'